 How to Resurrect / Recover Hacked WordPress Website?

-This Article is incomplete.
-I Started writing this while returning from Kolkata After WCKolkata WordCamp.
-Here is the Video Recording of Session.
+This article is incomplete.
+I started writing this while returning from Kolkata after WCKolkata WordCamp.
+Here is the Video Recording of the session.

-In this open world, Having attempts for hacking your website is extremely routine for every Webmaster out there.
+In this open world, having hacking attempts on your website is extremely routine for every webmaster out there.

-Mostly the main purpose behind those attacks/attempts is to insert some code in your website which can be further monetized by inserting ads or redirecting your readers to some other website. the only logical reason is attackers are working on Medical or Adult Niche, where they have issue fetching traffic in an organic way thus the bad way.
-Commonly such code is referred to as Malicious code. which often has the capability of replicating itself on the server.
+The main purpose behind those attacks/attempts is mostly to insert some code into your website which can then be monetized by inserting ads or redirecting your readers to some other website.
+The only logical reason is that attackers are working in medical or adult niches, where they have difficulty fetching traffic organically, hence resorting to underhanded methods.
+Such code is commonly referred to as malicious code, which often has the capability of replicating itself on the server.

 – DNS